 2022 Indigenous Fashion Arts Marketplace

-Taalrumiq's Pandemic Mask
+Taalrumiq's Pandemic Masks

 Taalrumiq, Inuvialuit Fortitude, 2021.
 Pandemic mask, 1 of 2.
 Sealskin, fringe, geometric trim applique, beads, sequins, birch bark, leather, fabric, ptarmigan feather.
 Now in the permanent collection of Prince of Wales Northern Heritage Centre in Yellowknife, NT.